Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 Trouble checks are a way to diagnose (or troubleshoot) the causes of an engine failure and hopefully reinstate engine operation.
 They cover the most common causes, and give you an increased chance of getting the engine running again.

 Critically though, trouble checks are only completed when there is enough time.
-If there is not enough time – concentrate on flying the aeroplane.
-It is vital that the aeroplane is consciously flown at all times, and that the pilot is not distracted by carrying out the checks, failing to fly the aeroplane.
+If there is not enough time – concentrate on flying the aeroplane, ie, first lower the nose.
+It’s vital that the aeroplane is consciously flown at all times, and that the pilot is not distracted by carrying out the checks, failing to fly the aeroplane.

-The immediate action whenever power is reduced, is to select carburettor heat HOT and carry out the trouble checks.
-Make sure the student gets into this habit quickly, and it becomes their first action, after aviate and navigate, whenever the throttle is closed.
+Whenever power is reduced, the immediate action is to aviate as above, then if time permits select carburettor heat HOT, close the throttle, and carry out the trouble checks.
+Make sure the student gets into this habit quickly, and it becomes automatic.

 Fuel pressure and the contents gauges are checked and compared with the fuel tank selected.